 At Godinton Primary School, we value the partnership between home and school and therefore encourage parents to help support their child’s learning in many different ways.
-This may be practising and developing skills they have learnt at school, visiting local museums or further reading or research about a topic they children are enthused by.
+This may be practising and developing skills they have learnt at school, visiting local museums to explore their Learning Adventures further or pursuing additional reading or research about a topic they are enthused by.

 On this page you will find information on how you can support your child at home.